adamkocsis/Rcourse/2_Advanced_Beginner/03_character_strings/index.md

 ---
-title: "Character strings"
+title: "Basic character strings"
 layout: default
 nav_order: 3
 has_children: true
 parent: "Level 2 - Advanced Beginner"
 ---

-Material related to types and variables.
+# Basics of character strings

+This section will focus on some basic properties and functions of character strings.